 Once the letter is ready, you can download, print, and send it to Comcast via registered mail at:

-- 1701 JFK Boulevard
+1701 JFK Boulevard

-- Philadelphia, PA 19103-2838
+Philadelphia, PA 19103-2838

 ATTN: LEGAL DEPARTMENT

-|With DoNotPay||Filing your claim becomes quicker with DoNotPay.||All you need to do is answer a few questions, and DoNotPay does the rest.|
+|With DoNotPay||Filing your claim is quick and effortless with DoNotPay.||All you need to do is answer a few questions, and DoNotPay does the rest.|

-|Without DoNotPay||Filing for small claims court can take hours.||You have to fill out each and every form manually.|
+|Without DoNotPay||Filing for small claims court can take days.||You have to research what to do and fill out each form manually.|

 Show up to your court date against Comcast

 The court date that the clerk assigns to you is not flexible.
 You must show up on that date.
 So make sure you schedule it in your calendar.
 DoNotPay will help you prepare what to say in court.
 For example, if you are suing Comcast for a breach of contract, DoNotPay’s script will include the key elements of your claim, and what to say if the defendant does not appear.
 Access DoNotPay through any .

 One individual sued the company in small claims court and won.
 Comcast’s equipment didn’t provide a functioning signal, despite multiple visits from the company's technicians.
 In this lawsuit, the judge demanded that Comcast pay the unhappy customer $5,087.